AbhishekGit-hash/N-Queens-Problem-using-Genetic-Algorithm/README.md

 -The solution space consists of potential configurations -Defining a fitness function to evaluate the solutions in the solution space -Once the initial population and fitness score is done, new configurations are created in the solution space through crossover and mutation.
--The following figure shows how the crossover and mutation works